 Drury Plaza Hotel In Santa Fe– I picked this hotel for its amazing location in old Santa Fe making everything there within walking distance.
 It was also pet-friendly, had a luxurious feel, and featured an amazing rooftop pool and hot tub with a view.
-They agreed to provide with one night hosted in order to facilitate review and you can see that in-depth feature here.

 Walk around old Santa Fe, free concert in Santa Fe Plaza, window shopping

 Dinner at Draft Station overlooking the plaza and with a game room with air hockey and foosball (green chile roasted pinon blue corn crust pizza)

 Santa Fe, NM